 2. Then Click on Check for Updates to check for any latest update for Windows released by Microsoft.

 The BIOS (Basic Input Output System) update is critical.
 Ensure that nothing goes wrong, as it can seriously damage your system.
-We recommend that this update should be done under expert supervision.

 - Firstly, you have to identify your BIOS version.
-To find it, Press the Windows Key + R, type in “msinfo32,” and click OK to open the System Information window.
+To find it, Press the Windows Key + R, type “msinfo32,” and click OK to open the System Information window.

 - After opening the System Information window, find your BIOS Version and Date, then note them down.